fbpx

 Methods

-Because improving one person’s mental health can benefit others who are close to that person, we also estimated the spillover effects on household members.
-Thus, the total effect was the impact on recipients and household members over time.
+Then, because improving one person’s mental health can benefit others who are close to that person, we also estimated the spillover effects on household members (i.e., operationalised as a 16% spillover ratio).
+Thus, the overall household effect includes the estimated impact on recipients and household members over time.

 Impact